Colleen 'Cosmo' Murphy: DJ career

-Music production
+Music production career

 As a producer Murphy has remixed Róisín Murphy, the Rapture, Fat Freddy's Drop, Beardyman, Candi Staton, the 2 Bears, Phenomenal Handclap Band, Cantoma, Horace Andy, Chaka Khan and more under her Cosmodelica moniker and as DarkStarr Diskotek (with Ashley Beedle).
 Along with former Captain Beefheart guitarist Gary Lucas, she recorded and produced as Wild Rumpus.

-She has also mixed her own compilations - New York Afterhours: A Later Shade of Deep (Nervous Records 1998), The Disco-Tech of DJ Cosmo (Yellow Productions 2003) and Psychedelic Disco-Tech: They Live by the Night as Darkstarr with Ashley Beedle.
+She has also mixed her own compilations – New York Afterhours: A Later Shade of Deep (Nervous Records 1998), The Disco-Tech of DJ Cosmo (Yellow Productions 2003) and Psychedelic Disco-Tech: They Live by the Night as Darkstarr with Ashley Beedle.

 Classic Album Sundays

 Murphy's Classic Album Sundays platform tells the stories behind the albums that have shaped our culture and in some cases, our lives.
 She founded it as a stance against the increasing devaluation of music and sound.
 What began as a passion project is now the world's most popular album listening event with satellites in four continents and the website and social media channels host content on classic albums and artists such as interviews, videos, playlists and more.
 BBC Breakfast Television remarked, "Classic Album Sundays treat our best loved records like great symphonies."

 Murphy and Classic Album Sundays are one of the leading pioneers and inspirations behind the resurgence of vinyl, listening venues and high quality sound.

 Murphy has hosted events with talent such as Jarvis Cocker, Guy Garvey, Laura Mvula, Max Richter, John Grant, Pink Floyd's Nick Mason, KT Tunstall, Jazzie B, Sister Sledge, Lisa Stansfield, Elizabeth Fraser, Thurston Moore, and many more.